transcom/milmove_load_testing/README.md

 * `pre-commit`
 * [`pyenv`](https://github.com/pyenv/pyenv) or Docker + `docker-compose` (See: [Alternative Setup: Docker](#alternative-setup-docker))

+See [Setup: Nix](#setup-nix) for an experiment with a possibly simpler way to install all the developer dependencies

 *Note: These instructions include the relevant commands for MacOS only.
 Please keep this in mind and be prepared to search for alternatives if you are running a different OS.*